Brice-Vergnou/learning_notes/Advanced_DS_with_IBM/notes_scalable.md

 * ApacheSpark -> Java virtual machine written in Scala
 * One JVM per CPU core
-* Data is either in the same cluster, or attached to each computer (JBOD) and shared in fractions  thanks to HDFS ( Hadoop Distributed file system )
+* Data is either in the same cluster (Network attached storage), or attached to each computer (JBOD) and shared in fractions  thanks to HDFS ( Hadoop Distributed file system )

 ![image](https://user-images.githubusercontent.com/86613710/170888929-3b4a2813-dd1c-4457-9d61-7e548bd152c0.png)

-* Data is either in the same cluster (Network attached storage), or attached to each computer (JBOD) and shared in fractions  thanks to HDFS ( Hadoop Distributed file system )
+* ApacheSpark uses RDD ( Resilien Distributed Data )
+* in-memory but spillable to disk + lazy evaluation ( functions are executed if their computations is necessary )
+* **ApacheSpark is implicitly parallel**
 *